radomirkesl/dotfiles/readme.md

 - Selecting the right keyboard model (syst/keyboard.conf) might for example make some special keys work.
 - Touchpad sensitivity and similar properties (syst/touchpad.conf) might be off.
 In that case using Synaptics instead of libinput might be necessary.
+- While using hyprland configure these in hypr/hyprland.conf.

 ## Other stuff: